Di2g10/attribution-mock-data-model/.junie/guidelines.md

 - Follow client project structure conventions: new functionality belongs in the correct package/module, matching the existing pattern.
 - Never introduce external package managers or install methods other than Poetry.
 Use `poetry add {package}` when dependencies must be mentioned.
 - Preserve existing public APIs; avoid breaking changes unless explicitly instructed.
+- All Code Generated should be checked and pass all pre-commit checks.

 ## Project Structure